emmaneugene/emmaneugene/README.md

 - [Linux from Scratch](https://www.linuxfromscratch.org/)

-- A simple habit tracker bot on Telegram
+- A habit-tracking bot on Telegram

 - [Feed Integrator](https://github.com/emmaneugene/feed-integrator) as full-stack development practice

-- A self-hosted LLM (most likely using the [LLaMa](https://github.com/ggerganov/llama.cpp) model) for personal knowledge management
+- A self-hosted LLM fed on PDFs, e-books, and saved articles for personal knowledge management

-**Last updated**: 06-07-2023
+**Last updated**: 26-10-2023

 <!---
 emmaneugene/emmaneugene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.